manish-guptaa/insurance-claims-tableau-dashboard/README.md

 - Private-use vehicles accounted for 61% of claims compared with 39% for commercial-use vehicles.
 - Female claimants represented 57% of claims compared with 43% for male claimants.
 - Claims were higher among urban customers & were concentrated strongly in vehicles within the first two years of ownership.

+## Data & Files

+The source dataset & supporting reference materials are not redistributed in this repository.
+The completed interactive analysis is available through the Tableau Public link above.